smpetersgithub/babelfish-for-aurora-postgresql/README.md

 ----------------------------

 Here is a listing of all files and directories.
-This list may not be up to date.
+This list may not be up to date, as this project is ongoing.

 **Compatibility Test**
 *  This directory contains SQL scripts used to validate SQL Server's syntax compatibility with Babelfish for Aurora PostgreSQL.